Studholme Medical Centre50 Church RoadAshfordMiddlesex, TW15 2TUTel: 01784 420 700

 NHS travel vaccines will always be offered if recommended, which include Tetanus, Diptheria, Polio, Hepatitis A, Typhoid and sometimes Cholera.

-If you should require a private travel vaccine, (this includes Yellow Fever, Rabies, Japanese Encephalitis), the nurses will be able to give you details of local private travel clinics’, who can offer these to you.
+If you should require a private travel vaccine, (this includes Yellow Fever, Rabies, Japanese Encephalitis), then these are not available on the NHS.
+Please talk to you local pharmacist who may be able to help or you can google "private travel vaccines"

 Should you require further information about the countries you are travelling to, you will find this on the website listed below: